 I think you have to first determine the nature of the weakness.

 Is it skill, knowledge, experience?
 With proper training and reasonable time, this could could become a non issue.

 It is important to recognize however, that every team has a weak link.
-In the end,the true test of a team is not that it might have a weak link but whether or not it can still succeed despite its weak links.
+In the end, the true test of a team is not that it might have a weak link.
+The true test is whether or not it can still succeed despite its weak links.